Red Orchestra (espionage): Reappraisal

 In the course of time, a group of political supporters of different characters and backgrounds gathered around these two men and their wives.
-They were united in their active opposition to National Socialism and in their support for communism (emphasis added by the author).
+They were united in their active opposition to National Socialism and in their support for communism.
 Until the outbreak of war with the Soviet Union, the focus of their work was on domestic policy.
 After that, it shifted more to the field of treason and espionage in favour of the Soviet Union.
 At the beginning of 1942, the Schulze-Boysen group was finally integrated into the widely ramified network of Soviet intelligence in Western Europe.
 The value of the intelligence passed on by the Schulze-Boysen group to the Soviet intelligence service cannot be underestimated according to general judgement.
 All persons who had to deal with this material in their official capacity agree that it was the most dangerous treason organisation uncovered during World War II....
 In no... case, however, it is certain that those convicted were only sentenced for high treason and favouring the enemy.
 The Schulze-Boysen group was first and foremost a spy organisation for the Soviet Union.
 Since the outbreak of war with Russia, internal resistance took a back seat to espionage work, and it can be assumed that all members were used directly or indirectly for intelligence gathering.

 From the perspective of the German Democratic Republic (GDR) the Red Orchestra were honoured as anti-fascist resistance fighters and indeed received posthumous orders in 1969.
-However, the most comprehensive collection of biographies that exist are from the GDR, by Karl Heinz Biernat and Luise Kraushaar Die Schulze- Boysen- Harnack- Organisation im antifaschistischen Kampf (2002) and they represent their point of view, through the lens of ideology.
+Accordingly, the most comprehensive collection of biographies that exist are from the GDR, by Karl Heinz Biernat and Luise Kraushaar Die Schulze- Boysen- Harnack- Organisation im antifaschistischen Kampf (2002) and they represent their point of view, through the lens of ideology.

 In the 1980s, the GDR historian Heinrich Scheel, who at the time was vice president of the East German Academy of Sciences and who was part of the anti-Nazi Tegeler group (named after the area they met in, in Berlin) that included Hans Coppi from 1933, conducted research into the Rote Kapelle and produced a paper which took a more nuanced view of the Rote Kapelle and discovered the work that was done to defame them.
 Scheel's work led to a re-evaluation of the Rote Kapelle, but it was not until 2009 that the German Bundestag overturned the judgments of the National Socialist judiciary for "treason" and rehabilitated the members of the group.